oinam/notes/awesome/bookmarks.md

 	- [2050.Earth](https://2050.earth/) is a site about the future as seen through the eyes of futurologists, scientists, and Internet users from all corners of the globe.
 	- [America Road Trip Simulation](https://4m3ric4.com)
 	- [How Stuff Works](https://www.howstuffworks.com)
+	- [Let’s get Creative](https://www.bryanbraun.com/lets-get-creative/) is a collection of high-quality, free, online creativity tools.
 	- [Population](https://population.io) - The journey of your life in numbers and dates!
+	- [Satellite Tracker](https://satellitetracker3d.com) in 3D
 	- [Tomu](https://tomu.im) is a family of devices which fit inside your USB port.
 The Tomu family are a group of tiny boards designed to fit inside your USB port.
 All of the Tomu family have both open source firmware and open source hardware.
-	- [Satellite Tracker](https://satellitetracker3d.com) in 3D
 - Others (Sort ’EM)
 	- [Simple Mobile Tools](https://www.simplemobiletools.com) - a group of simple, open source Android apps without ads and unnecessary permissions, with customizable colors.
 	- [Awesome CTO](https://github.com/kuchin/awesome-cto) resources for Startup CTOs.